Ellis Ross: Provincial politics (2017–2024)

 He ran in the 2017 provincial election as a BC Liberal candidate, and was elected MLA for the riding of Skeena, while losing his home voting area of Kitimaat Village.
 The riding had previously been a stronghold for the New Democratic Party, with that party winning in five of the previous six elections — the only exception being the 2001 BC Liberal landslide.
 Upon his election, Premier Christy Clark appointed Ross to cabinet as Minister of Natural Gas Development and Minister Responsible for Housing.
 He finished his brief term as minister that July, following the Liberal minority government's defeat in a confidence vote on June 29.
 On the opposition benches, he served as critic for Natural Gas and Petroleum Resources.

 Ross won re-election as MLA in 2020, and was named Official Opposition critic for Environment and Climate Change Strategy.
 The next year he became the first declared candidate in the Liberal Party leadership election triggered by the resignation of Andrew Wilkinson.
 His leadership campaign, led by Mark Werner finished in second place on the fifth ballot behind winner Kevin Falcon, while supporting the rejected candidacy of Aaron Gunn.
 He was named Official Opposition critic for Energy and LNG by Falcon.

 Federal politics (2025–present)

 In January 2024, it was announced that Ross had been nominated to become the Conservative Party's candidate for the federal district of Skeena—Bulkley Valley.
 He defeated incumbent New Democrat Taylor Bachrach in the 2025 federal election.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Environment and Sustainable Development in the 45th Canadian Parliament in 2025.